operantnetworks/ndn-ind/android-native/INSTALL-android.md

-NDN-CPP: A Named Data Networking client library for C++ and C - Android
+NDN-IND: A Named Data Networking client library for C++ and C - Android
 =======================================================================

-This are instructions to cross-compile NDN-CPP for Android.
+This are instructions to cross-compile NDN-IND for Android.

 Prerequisites
 =============